miklevin/MikeLev.in/_posts/2025-02-26-commitment-and-consistency.md

 walk away from this with all but the proprietary the code committed under the public license, and I can light the world on fire with this next gen AI SEO stuff.
 But small, directional tweaks.
 No rabbit holes!
-And no burning myself out at the beginning of the day, which I'm starting at 7:30 PM now... haha!
+And no burning myself out at the beginning of the day, which I'm starting at 7:30 PM now... ahaha!
 If I get to a good stopping point, I can get a few hours of sleep before the meetings start tomorrow.